All-new features in OS X Yosemite.

 Set up Family Sharing account You can set up Family Sharing in System Preferences.
 The family organizer can invite up to five other family members to join the group.
 Members will receive an email, and once they accept, they will be part of the family group.

-Shared purchases Family members get immediate access to each other’s purchased music, movies and apps on their Mac.
+Shared purchases Family members get immediate access to each other’s downloaded music, movies, books, and apps on their Mac.

 Ask permission You can set up accounts for your children that require them to ask permission before they purchase something.
 When they ask permission, you will get a notification on your Mac or iOS device, and you can choose to view the item in the store.
 If you approve, it will be downloaded on the child’s device.